bluesnowman/kohana-orm-leap/README.md

 * A toolkit of useful functions.
 * Lots of [tutorials](http://spadefoot.github.io/kohana-orm-leap/tutorials/).

-## Getting Started (using Kohana)
+## Getting Started

 To start using Leap, follow these steps:

-1. Just download the module (see below regarding as to which branch) from github.
+1. Just clone this [repository](https://github.com/bluesnowman/leap.git) from github.
-2. Unzip the download to the modules folder in Kohana.
-3. Rename the uncompressed folder to "leap".
+3. Copy the folder entitled `Leap`, which is in the `classes` folder, to your project.
-4. Modify leap/config/database.php.
+4. Add your database connection information to Leap\Config\Database.php.
-5. Add "leap" as a module to application/bootstrap.php.
+5. Add the classpath to the `Leap` module to your application's bootstrap class loader.
-6. Begin creating your models in the application/classes/model/leap/ folder.
+6. Begin creating your models.

-For more information, see the tutorial on [installing Leap](http://spadefoot.github.io/kohana-orm-leap/install/).
+For information on how to install `Leap` as a Kohana module, see the tutorial on [installing Leap](http://spadefoot.github.io/kohana-orm-leap/install/).

 ## Required Files